AdrianHavengaBennett/terming-for-learning/README.md

 - Save (shortlist) terms which he/she has determined will require further insights (also removing from shortlist).
 This will be presented (on desktop - separate screen for mobile) as something similar to Outlook's flagged email system.
 - Handy tooltips guide your path.
 - Toast appears at the top of page to re-confirm you've saved a term.
+- Number of likes a term has is displayed not only inside the term, but also outside in the all terms list.

 ### - Features left to implement